 Table 3.4 summarizes key harms recorded during the trial.
 Overall, a similar proportion of patients in the tolebrutinib and placebo groups were reported to have suffered an adverse event during the trial.
 However, more participants in the tolebrutinib arm experienced serious adverse events compared to placebo (15% versus 10%).
 Two patients died in the tolebrutinib arm, including one due to post-operative complications after liver transplant deemed related to tolebrutinib.
 This death occurred prior to a protocol change, increasing the monitoring of liver function tests to weekly liver function tests.
-The most frequent adverse event with a higher proportion of participants in the tolebrutinib arm than in placebo was COVID-19 infections.
+The most frequent adverse event with a higher proportion of participants in the tolebrutinib arm (26%) than in placebo (23%) was COVID-19 infections.

 Liver toxicity is a prominent safety concern for tolebrutinib.
-A higher proportion of the participants receiving tolebrutinib had liver enzyme elevations (alanine transaminase [ALT] >3 times the upper limit of normal) compared to placebo (4% versus 1.6%).
+A higher proportion of the participants receiving tolebrutinib had liver enzyme elevations (alanine transaminase [ALT] >3 times the upper limit of normal) compared to placebo (4.0% vs. 1.6%).
 Four patients (0.5%) in the tolebrutinib arm experienced severe liver injury, defined as peak ALT increases of 20 times the upper limit of normal, compared to none in the placebo.
 All cases of severe liver injury occurred within the first 90 days of treatment with tolebrutinib.
 Except for one, all cases of severe liver injury took place prior to the protocol update.
 After the protocol change requiring increased liver function test monitoring, all instances of elevated liver-enzyme tests resolved without the need for medical interventions.
-Liver toxicity data from the two Phase III RMS trials (GEMINI 1 and 2) was consistent with the experience reported for the HERCULES trial.
+Monitoring intervals were set at weekly (weeks 2 to 12), monthly (months 3 to 12), and quarterly until study completion.
+Liver toxicity data from the two Phase III RMS trials (GEMINI 1 and 2) were consistent with the experience reported for the HERCULES trial.
 See Table 3.4 and Supplement Table D3.6.